rzayon/rzayon-Adventure/README.md

 # rzayon-Adventure
 started on the 14th january 2024

+And, as of september 2024, probably dead project now, this has been a great and fun project to do :)

 a little RPG game that i made in terminal python (in french).
 It's VERY inspired by paper mario and mario luigi RPGs (almost all songs/sfx are from theses games).
 I'm making it little by little even if it's bad (my code is atrocious btw)